-As you’d expect, the XF10 delivers better image quality than a smartphone or entry-level compact: detail is generally very good across the frame, noise is well controlled and colors are pleasing – although there is a slight tendency to overexpose.
+As you’d expect, the XF10 delivers better image quality than a smartphone or entry-level compact.
+Our tests show that detail is generally very good across the frame, noise is well controlled and colors are pleasing – although there is a slight tendency to overexpose.
 Less impressive is 4K video quality.
 A frame rate of 15fps makes footage feel staggered, while rolling shutter and a susceptibility to wind noise limit the usefulness of movies.

 - Read our in-depth Fujifilm XF10 review

+It's certainly not a pocket camera, but if you want a small, affordable point-and-shoot option with oodles of charm then it's well worth considering the Instax Mini 11.
 Our favorite instant camera has an auto-exposure system that helps takes the guesswork out of shooting, without removing the variability and happy accidents that are part of the charm of the Instax charm.